Mirko Bajić: Early years (1987–2003)

 Bajić entered political life in the 1980s, during the final years of the Socialist Federal Republic of Yugoslavia.
 From 1987 to 1992, he was a member of Subotica's executive council and the secretary for general administration.

 For the 1992 Serbian parliamentary election, the Democratic Party (Demokratska stranka, DS) formed an alliance with the Reform Democratic Party of Vojvodina (Reformska demokratska stranka Vojvodine, RDSV).
 Bajić appeared in the thirteenth position on the shared electoral list list of the parties for the Zrenjanin division.
 The list did not win any mandates.

-Bajić was elected to the Subotica municipal assembly in the 1996 Serbian local elections as the leader of the Subotica Civic Alliance, which won seven seats.
+Bajić was elected to the Subotica municipal assembly in the 1996 Serbian local elections as a candidate of the Alliance of Citizens of Subotica (SGS), which won six seats.
 No single party or alliance won a majority in the municipal assembly, and a new local administration was initially formed with members of the Alliance of Vojvodina Hungarians (Savez vojvođanskih Mađara, SVM), the Socialist Party of Serbia (Socijalistička partija Srbije, SPS), and Bajić's group.
 Bajić was chosen as first deputy speaker when the assembly convened in early 1997; at the time, this position was equivalent to deputy mayor.
 SVM leader József Kasza, with whom Bajić often had fraught relations, was selected as mayor.
 The Subotica Civic Alliance later participated in the 1997 Serbian parliamentary election in the Subotica division; Bajić was the list bearer, although he was not a candidate.
 The list did not, in any event, win any mandates.

 Bajić emerged as a prominent opponent of Slobodan Milošević's administration in the late 1990s.
 He became the president of the Association of Free Cities and Municipalities of Serbia in 1999; in this capacity, he took part in international discussions around lifting the sanctions regime against Serbia, which he argued was disproportionally harming the civilian population.
 He also represented the Subotica Civic Alliance in negotiations among Serbia's opposition parties for participation in upcoming elections.